This post contains affiliate links. See my disclosure policy here.

 Santa’s Cup

-The Santa’s Cup, crafted by food writer Jessica Strand, is a holiday take on the classic Pimm’s Cup.
-Pimm’s No. 1 liqueur, fresh lemon, and soda are brightened with spiced cranberry and cherry-and-baking-spice bitters, then topped off with festive garnishes for a drink that’s as cheerful and wintry as it is refreshing—a dazzling toast for the holiday season.
+The Santa’s Cup is a Christmas take on the classic Pimm’s Cup.
+Pimm’s No. 1 liqueur, fresh lemon, and soda are brightened with spiced cranberry and cherry-and-baking-spice bitters, then topped with festive garnishes for a drink that’s as cheerful and wintry as it is refreshing—a dazzling toast to the holiday season.

 Ingredients